At a time when basic living costs are dramatically rising, with inflation set to hit 7 per cent this year, how much we earn comes into sharp focus.

-‘Under-earning’ – that some people earn less than what they’d like to or even deserve to earn – might sound like an odd idea to people with faith in a free market.
+‘Under-earning’ – that some people earn less what they’d like to earn – might sound like an odd idea in a free market.

-That is true to an extent, but that equation arguably does not apply to a few circumstances.
+It’s true to an extent, but that equation arguably does not apply to many circumstances.

 Some of these are created by structural and systemic pay gaps.
 Such gaps are well-established and supported by research and evidence.

 The best example is the gender pay gap.
 Currently, Australia’s national gender pay gap is 13.8% per cent, meaning on average women earn $255.30 less for the same work as men each week.

 The gender pay gap also leads to a gap in superannuation which makes retirement for some single or separated women a frightening prospect.